Mass media in Hong Kong: Selina Cheng case and Dow Jones conviction

+Hong Kong centrist lawmaker Tik Chi-yuen criticized the Wall Street Journal for self-censorship and fear of offending the authorities, which seriously impacts press freedom in Hong Kong.
+Ben Lam, a former Mong Kok East politician residing in the UK, described WSJs actions as supporting authoritarianism and compared their chief editor to Walter Duranty.
+In a series of articles about News Corp, Australian online news outlet Crikey described Cheng's firing as part of "turmoil" at the WSJ and that "the global purging of newsrooms is as much about creating a politically correct workforce of reliable journalistic cadres as it is about simply saving costs."
+The U.S.-China Economic and Security Review Commission annual report noted the significance of the event as demonstrating "the pressures on foreign media to self-censor in line with the CCP's requirements", concluding that the WSJs action "calls into question claims that foreign businesses have been unaffected by the new atmosphere following the passage of the NSL and Article 23 Ordinance".

 Controversies

 Credibility

 Ethical studies have been conducted by four journalism groups (Hong Kong Journalists Association, Hong Kong News Executives' Association, Hong Kong Federation of Journalists, Hong Kong Press Photographers' Association).
 They could not deny the fact that the mass media were suffering decreasing respect of Hong Kong citizens.
 Journalism was no longer seen as a respectable profession.
 The public had little trust in newspapers.
-People are actually attributing different motives to journalists.
+The public attributed different motives to journalists.
 While readers who are pro-government sees journalists advocating their personal views to be producing fake news, readers who are anti-government sees journalists defending power to be producing fake news.
 The news industry attributed this phenomenon to the citizens' complaints about the decreasing ethics of journalists.

 Stories were exaggerated often violating privacy.
 A study was conducted by Hong Kong Journalists Association in early 2007 to find that 58.4% of journalists in Hong Kong considered that the degree of freedom of speech had decreased since the handover in 1997.
 Furthermore, nearly 60% of the interviewed journalists also thought that more self-censorship had been practised then than 1997.
 Thirty percent of media workers participating in the survey admitted to having self-censored, and some forty percent knew of colleagues who had practised self-censorship.
 The chairman of the HKJA pointed out that after this self-censorship of media is related to political and economic pressures traceable linked to the Chinese Communist Party (CCP).
 She suggested that many media owners are representatives of the National People's Congress, have investments or eye investment opportunities in the mainland and are reluctant to jeopardise the political relationship.